Jazz Music & the Influence of Yoruba Culture

 What is Brazilian inspiration?
 That’s easy.
 It is Samba, and its begotten Bossa Nova observed in the creative and free-wheeling Brazilian environment and ambience.
 Samba we know is Yoruba music.
 I don’t want to mention slavery—respects to George Floyd.

-When Festac ’77 (the Festival for Black and African Arts and Culture held mainly in Lagos, Nigeria in 1977) arrived, many jazz musicians, black and white, came to Nigeria to experience three things.
+On the arrival of Festac ’77 (the Festival for Black and African Arts and Culture held mainly in Lagos, Nigeria in 1977) , many jazz musicians, black and white, came to Nigeria to experience three things.
 One was to engage the source of Samba.
 The other was to explore the marvels of the talking drum and other indigenous African instruments.
 Then there was the opportunity for the first experience of Africa.
 Remember Miles Davis had said his album Kind of Blue (his greatest) drew its inspiration from the thumb piano sounds of a Guinean group playing in New York.
 (Maybe I will talk about other ethnic inspiration in African sometime; see https://wp.me/p1bOKH-V7 & https://wp.me/p1bOKH-WK).

 However, the musicians were blown away by something I will narrate later.
 Yusef Lateef stayed behind until the military coup of 1983 and left shortly afterwards.
 Randy Weston is reputed to have done a sojourn in Lagos for a couple of years.
 Don Cherry for a year.
 Roy Ayers formed a close musical relationship Fela.
 Hugh Masekela and Abdullah Ibrahim were the Jazz Giants from South Africa and also Manu Dibango from Paris and Loius Moholo from London gracing Festac ’77.